-The OrCam, powered by the i.MX 6, is a clip-on wearable designed for users with vision impairments.
-The OrCam clips-on to a pair of eye glasses and continually scans the user's field of vision, detecting objects, and providing aural feedback via a bone conduction ear piece.
-For a quick overview of the OrCam, the following video is worth watching
+One example of a device powered by the i.MX 6 is the OrCam, a clip-on wearable designed for users with vision impairments.
+The OrCam clips onto a pair of eyeglasses and scans the user's field of vision, detecting objects and providing aural feedback via a bone conduction earpiece.

-The Kindle Fire HD 6 tablet also has an i.MX 6 processor.
-Keep an eye out for wearables, watches, and glasses that have an i.MX 6 processor.
+Another device that uses the i.MX 6 processor is the Kindle Fire HD 6 tablet.
+It's worth keeping an eye out for other wearables, watches, and glasses that use the i.MX 6 processor.

-When it comes to development, the i.MX 6 is almost ideal.
-The manuals and data sheets for the processor are very long.
-However; the one time programmable memory locations or eFuses on the i.MX 6 are highly configurable. eFuses are standard in higher end microprocessors.
-The eFuses can be read or blown (one-time write to an on-chip memory location) via u-boot or the Freescale manufacturing tool.
+In terms of development, the i.MX 6 is an ideal choice.
+Although the manuals and data sheets for the processor are quite lengthy, the one-time programmable memory locations or eFuses on the i.MX 6 are highly configurable. eFuses are standard in higher-end microprocessors and can be read or blown (one-time write to an on-chip memory location) using u-boot or the Freescale manufacturing tool.
 They can also be pulled via the Linux sysfs interface.
-There are over typically over 100 eFuses on higher end microprocessors.
-A few of the important values that are stored in one-time programmable memory (eFuses) include the MAC address, boot configuration parameters, high-assurance boot (HAB) configuration parameters, and master key.
-As a side note, many chips have on-chip memory locations that can only be written to one time.
+Typically, there are over 100 eFuses on higher-end microprocessors, and they store important values such as the MAC address, boot configuration parameters, high-assurance boot (HAB) configuration parameters, and master key.
 U-boot conveniently supports reading and writing (blowing) the eFuses on many different microprocessors.
-U-boot is open source and it supports one-time programmable memory (eFuses or OTP) on ARM®-based processors.
-The U-Boot boot loader supports a large number of chip sets; including ARM®, AVR32, Blackfin, MicroBlaze, MIPS, PPC, and x86.
+U-boot is open source and supports one-time programmable memory (eFuses or OTP) on ARM-based processors.
+The U-Boot bootloader also supports a large number of chipsets, including ARM, AVR32, Blackfin, MicroBlaze, MIPS, PPC, and x86.

 No comments: